OpenTechFund/secure-chat/roadmap.md

 ## Message Encryption

-THe Message Encryption protocol specifies how each message is encrypted, and how a conversation is validated.
+The Message Encryption protocol specifies how each message is encrypted, and how a conversation is validated.
 It is orthogonal to whatever routing mechanism is used.
 For Newchat, the message encryption should include the following properties:

 * confidentiality: attacker should not be able to intercept a message and read it.
 * authenticity: the receiver should be assured the message has not been modified after being sent.